 I got this question twice last week: Ari, what do you think of squeeze balls and grip devices and other gadgets to strengthen my fingers?

 From my experience these items will not help you.
-I advise against them because to use them corectly, one needs to have a good plan, pay attention, be constantly aware to not overdue things and there is a danger of overstraining hands or fingers.
+I advise against them because to use them correctly, one needs to have a good plan, pay attention, be constantly aware to not overdo things and there is a danger of overstraining hands or fingers.
 With all these caveats, you might as well practice directly on your instrument.

 If you are wrestling with the fretboard, if your fingers cannot be coerced into submission or you are trying so hard to stretch the distance between your fingers to reach that elusive low area of the bass, one-finger-per-fret fashion, they are definitely NOT your friend!